SaxyPandaBear/TwitchSongRequests/README.md

 1. Authorize the service with Spotify
 1. If it worked, you should see a `Subscribe` and `Revoke Access` button
 1. Click `Subscribe`.
 If successful, you should see the UI update accordingly
-1. Submit an onboarding request on this GitHub project (template TBD), and I will manually allowlist your Spotify account to let you access the service (this is a limitation on Spotify, not on me)
+1. Submit an [onboarding request](https://github.com/SaxyPandaBear/TwitchSongRequests/issues/new?assignees=&labels=onboarding&template=Onboarding-Form.yml&title=Onboarding+Request) on this GitHub project, and I will manually allowlist your Spotify account to let you access the service (this is a limitation on Spotify, not on me)
 1. You're done!
 Now start using it!

+### From Spotify
+> We appreciate your interest and efforts in using Spotify's open platform to innovate and build interesting integrations.
+However, after reviewing we found that your app does not comply with our terms and conditions for the following reasons:
+> > The product or service is integrated with streams or content from another service.
+The application is integrated with other services (e.g. Twitch) in a way that is prohibited according to section III in our Developer Policy .

+As much as I would love to make this more broadly accessible, looks like it goes against their ToS.
+This means that there will be limited access to the service, since I have to manually allowlist users.
+If you really want to use it, please sign up via the above steps.

 ## How do I use it?
 1. Open Spotify on your computer